birneylab/flexlmm/README.md

 - Can standardize or quantile-normalize the phenotypes
 - Can include quantitative and/or categorical covariates
 - Permutations can be done within subgroups specified by a categorical covariate
+  - This is useful when distinct sub-populations are present, such as in the case of multiple F2 crosses

 ## To be implemented